r-craig73/haiku_checker/readme.md

 ## Issues
 * Application will not verify the American haiku format (5-7-5 three lines)
 * No function to separate combined words like `whitecap`
-* No functions detecting difficult American words
+* No functions detecting difficult American words or tricky three letter words
-* Webpack issue running `$ npm start build`.
-"ERROR in multi (webpack)-dev-server/client?http://localhost:8080 build Module not found: Error: Can't resolve 'build' in '.../haiku_checker'
- @ multi (webpack)-dev-server/client?http://localhost:8080 build main[1]"

 ## Technologies Used
 * HTML